rtorchia/Ender-3V3-SE-navaismo/README.md

 >  - [x] Added custom comand O9000 to receive the data to render in the Print Job Page from Octo print.
 >  - [x] Increased Buffers for the Serial Communication.
 >  - [x] Increased the BaudRate from 115200 to 128000.
+>  - [x] Added a new Item to the TUNE Menu to control the Extrusion/Flow Rate from 0 to 200%.

 <br />